ddev/ddev/docs/users/providers/pantheon.md

 ### Imports

 Running `ddev pull` will connect to Pantheon through their API to find the latest versions of the database and files backups from the specified environment.
-If new versions are available on Pantheon, they are downloaded and stored in ~/.ddev.
-If the stored copies in ~/.ddev are the latest copies, ddev will use these cached copies instead of downloading them over again.
+If new versions are available on Pantheon, they are downloaded and stored in ~/.ddev/pantheon.
+If the stored copies there are the latest copies, ddev will use these cached copies instead of downloading them again.

 _**Note for WordPress Users:** In order for your local site to load file assets from your local environment rather than the Pantheon environment it was pulled from, the URL of the site must be changed in the database by performing a search and replace. ddev provides an example `wp search-replace` as a post-pull hook in the config.yaml for your site.
 It is recommended to populate and uncomment this example so that replacement is done any time a backup is pulled from Pantheon._